testillano/h2agent/README.md

 - var.`<id>` *[string (or number as string)]*: general purpose variable (intended to be used as source later).
 The idea of *variable* vaults is to optimize transformations when multiple transfers are going to be done (for example, complex operations like regular expression filters, are dumped to a variable, and then, we drop its value over many targets without having to repeat those complex algorithms again).
 Cannot store json objects.
 This target variable identifier **admits variables substitution**.

 - globalVar.`<id>` *[string (or number as string)]*: general purpose global variable (intended to be used as source later; writable from any provision).
 Cannot refer json objects.
 This target variable identifier **admits variables substitution**. <u>Target value is appended to the current existing value</u>.
 This allows to use global variables as memory buckets.
 So, you must use `eraser` to reset its value guaranteeing it starts from scratch.

 - outState *[string (or number as string)]*: next processing state.
 This overrides the default provisioned one.

 - outState.`[POST|GET|PUT|DELETE|HEAD][.<uri>]` *[string (or number as string)]*: next processing state for specific method (virtual server data will be created if needed: this way we could modify the flow for other methods different than the one which is managing the current provision).
 This target **admits variables substitution** in the `uri` part.

   You could, for example, simulate a database where a *DELETE* for an specific entry could infer through its provision an *out-state* for a foreign method like *GET*, so when getting that *URI* you could obtain a *404* (assumed this provision for the new *working-state* = *in-state* = *out-state* = "id-deleted").
 By default, the same `uri` is used from the current event to the foreign method, but it could also be provided optionally giving more flexibility to generate virtual events with specific states.

+- txtFile.`<path>` *[string]*: dumps source (as string) over text file with the path provided.
+The path can be relative (to the execution directory) or absolute, and **admits variables substitution**.
+Note that paths to missing directories will fail to open (the process does not create tree hierarchy).
+It is considered long term file (file is closed 1 second after last write, by default) when a constant path is configured, because this is normally used for specific log files.
+On the other hand, when any substitution took place on the path provided it is considered as a dynamic name, so understood as short term file (file is opened, written and closed without delay, by default).
+Delays in microseconds are configurable on process startup.
+Check  [command line](#command-line) for `--long-term-files-close-delay-usecs` and `--short-term-files-close-delay-usecs` options.

+- binFile.`<path>` *[string]*: same as `txtFile` but writting binary data.